Editor’s note: This post was updated on July 13, 2022.

 Everyone wants their data to be as secure as possible.
 If you’re working for a modern organization, chances are data protection is a top priority for your business.
-As you’re working towards and maintaining that goal, there are two types of protection you should consider: traditional data backup and disaster recovery.
+As you’re working towards maintaining that goal, there are two types of protection you should consider: traditional data backup and disaster recovery.

 Regular data backup’s goal is to ensure certain data is protected and/or retrievable in the case of events like corruption and deletion.
 Think about data backup as the basic protection layer.

 So, how do you account for that?
 How long would it take to get your systems back up?
 How long would it take you to scramble for new hardware, new peripherals, and so on?
 Disaster recovery planning is about preparing for and countering scenarios where things happen that bring your business to a halt and cost you valuable—sometimes even business-critical—uptime.
-Let’s delve a bit deeper!Need to create a disaster recovery plan?
+Let’s delve a bit deeper!Building a disaster recovery plan?
 This post should be useful: Click To Tweet

 Should You Invest in Disaster Recovery Planning?

 Disaster recovery can largely be thought of as an insurance policy for your organization’s data.
 Some companies invest a substantial amount of capital resources, time, infrastructure, and processes to ensure that they’re protected.
 Other organizations calculate the risk, evaluate the probability of disasters occurring where their data is being held, and don’t invest much into their disaster recovery planning.
 Then there are the organizations that are required to have a certain level of insurance for disaster recovery planning protection due to their industry or certain regulations they must abide by.

 The reality of it is that no one can account for mother nature or freak man-made disasters 100% of the time, and things do happen in the world we live in.
 Disaster recovery has become top of mind enough to where traditional organizations are now investing in multiple data centers across different regions and in the cloud.
 Speaking of which…